Naive diversification

 Doron Kliger, Martijn van den Assem and Remco Zwinkels show that naïve reliance on the diversification rule is not limited to lay people and laboratory subjects.

 They distributed a questionnaire among behavioral finance researchers who had submitted a paper or had been asked to review a paper for a special issue of the Journal of Economic Behavior and Organization.

-Such experts are supposedly well-informed about the roles of heuristics and biases in judgment and decision making.
+Such experts are supposedly well-informed about the roles of heuristics and biases in judgment and decision-making.
 The questions related to the relative importance of different types of research in their field.
 Half of the potential respondents received the version where each question listed two or three possible types.
 The other half received exactly the same questions, but in their version one of the two or three types was further partitioned into finer components.

 The results show that these experts heavily relied on the diversification heuristic when they expressed their views about the future of their profession.

 Daniel Fernandes of the Catholic University of Portugal used a similar procedure to Benartzi and Thaler's experiment to elicit the naïve diversification bias of each individual subject.

-Respondents were asked to make two hypothetical decisions.
+Respondents we're asked to make two hypothetical decisions.

 In the first decision, respondents had to allocate their savings to five funds, of which four were stock funds.

 In the second decision, respondents had to allocate their savings to five funds, of which four were fixed-income funds.

 The results replicate the original finding that respondents were way more likely to invest in stocks when the proportion of stock funds was larger.

 The naïve diversification bias was observed across many samples (even among professors of finance at the university) and was explained by the extent to which investors use their intuition to decide.

 The more investors use intuitive judgments, the more they display the naïve diversification bias.